 In 1832, the Ijebu-Remo people incited the new settlers to take up arms against several Ijebu-Remo towns in the Owiwi War.

-Years after Sodeke’s death, they would also fight some wars with Dahomey where they roundly defeated King Ghezo’s army (I shall write on that later).
+Years after Sodeke’s death, they would also fight some wars with Dahomey where they roundly defeated King Ghezo’s army (I shall write about that later).

 The Arrival of Christianity